HLerman/picup/README.md

 # Config

+Configuration file can be in JSON, TOML or YAML in the current directory; picup will lookup for .config.json, .config.toml or .config

 | entry            | value            | comment          |
 | ---------------- | ---------------- | ---------------- |
 | port             | string           | server port      |